Menghan898/EQuA/README.md

 # EQuA

-EQuA provides post-hoc quantile calibration of an existing age estimator, transforming a scalar estimated age into individual quantile-age and quantile-age-acceleration profiles.
+EQuA is a distributional framework that transforms a single estimated age into an individual percentile-resolved aging profile, represented through quantile age (qEA) and quantile age acceleration (qEAA).

-Although motivated by epigenetic clocks, the package can be applied whenever chronological age and an existing estimated age are available.
+The framework extends an existing age estimator without refitting the source model.
+Although developed in the context of epigenetic clocks, it can be applied whenever chronological age and an existing estimated age are available.

 > **Development version**
 >